microsoft/fabricrealtimelab/modules/module03.md

 ## :tada: Summary

 In this module, you modified the Power BI admin settings to allow for frequent page refreshes.
 Next, you created a Power BI report that leveraged the KQL Queryset created in the previous module.
-The line charts were configured to filtered the data for the last minute, and the page was configured to update every 1 second.
+The line charts were configured to filtered the data for the last minute, and the page was configured to automatically refresh.

 ## :white_check_mark: Results